trail.cam

 Trail Camera Settings for Wild Boar: Catching Fast, Nocturnal Hogs

-Trail camera setup for wild boar: fast trigger, no-glow flash, low mounting, bait distance, and how to read a sounder before you s
+Trail camera setup for wild boar: fast trigger, no-glow flash, low mounting, bait distance, and how to read a sounder before you set a trap.

 How to Count Wild Boar with Trail Cameras: Baited Surveys and Population Estimates